-MOTHER.
-Ginger is the root of a plant cultivated in the West Indies, and also at Calicut, in the East.
-The plant resembles a rush, and the knotty root spreads under the surface of the ground.
-When fresh gathered, it is soft, and in that state is eaten by the Indians as a salad; or, prepared with sugar, it forms a delicious preserve.
+Mother.
+Ginger is the root of a plant cultivated at Calicut, and other places in Asia.
+The plant resembles a rush, and the knotty root spreads itself over the surface of the ground.
+When fresh gathered, it is soft, in that state, is eaten by the Indians, as a sallad, or prepared with sugar, forms a delicious preserve.

-HELEN.
+Helen.
 I do not think there is a greater delicacy than preserved ginger.

-LOUISA.
+Louisa.
 We now come to liquorice.

-MOTHER.
+Mother.
 Liquorice is the juice of a plant of the same name, that is cultivated in England.
-I have seen whole fields of it, in the neighbourhood of Pontefract, in Yorkshire, in which town the principal preparation of liquorice juice is carried on.
+I have seen whole fields of it, in the neighbourhood of Pontefract, in